 In the assessment of positivity or negativity of the phenomenon, relevant issues have to be considered.
-Is the land subjected to land grabbing fertile, marginal or unproductive?
+Is the land subjected to large land investment fertile, marginal or unproductive?
 If the second case is true, can domestic investment in abandoned lands provide, at an aggregate level, an increase in production that may help achieve food security or energy security?
 Can they offer new job opportunities, facilitate the introduction of new technologies and improve the poor quality of life in rural areas?
-Regardless, the land rights of the local population should be insured.
+Regardless of the circumstances , the land rights of the local population should be insured.
 In India and China farms are extremely small and unable to compete with major investors (public and/or private).
-Among the three positions listed in the Transnational Institute's Primer on The Global Land Grab (pages 21-23 of Franco et al., 2013) the first calls for regulation to facilitate investment (attributable to the World Bank), the second proposes the enforcement of new regulations to mitigate the negative impacts on the population and to maximize opportunities (FAO, civil society) and the third is based on regulation to abolish land grabbing (social movements and peasant groups).
+Among the three positions listed in the Transnational Institute's Primer on The Global Land Grab (pages 21-23 of Franco et al. 2013) the first calls for regulation to facilitate investment (attributable to the World Bank), the second proposes the enforcement of new regulations to mitigate the negative impacts on the population and to maximize opportunities (FAO, civil society) and the third is based on regulation to abolish large land investment (social movements and peasant groups).
 The authors support the second position.

 Additional research is needed.
-An initial approach should measure and analyze situations in different countries and the impact of land grabbing on the local population.
+An initial approach should measure and analyze situations in different countries and the impact of large land investment on the local population.
 Pinpointing these negative externalities would identify whether or not intervention was required and, subsequently which would be the appropriate tools for correcting and mitigating the impact on local populations.

-Other tools that already exist should be increased, for example, Oxfam Behind the Brands Initiative (http://www.behindthebrands.org/en/about) which, of the seven themes identified, includes: "land, Both rights and access to land and sustainable use of it" or the role that international organizations could play in raising awareness of world population, while waiting for assessments with a higher degree of detail.
+Other tools that already exist should be increased, for example, Oxfam Behind the Brands Initiative (2013) which, of the seven themes identified, includes: "land, both rights and access to land and sustainable use of it" or the role that international organizations could play in raising awareness in the world population, while waiting for more in-depth assessments with a higher degree of detail.